Covid-19: The Wake-Up Call

 After a decade where politics in the U.S. and the U.K. were consumed with inward-facing struggles, a new Asian model of government has been gaining ground in countries like South Korea, Singapore and Taiwan.
 China too has been climbing the league tables in education and health.
 The recent events in Washington, D.C., have highlighted the problems in the West’s most powerful democracy; but the EU, which has been through Brexit and Covid without fundamentally changing its structure, also faces challenges.
 This session examined the major question facing the world right now: can the West wake up before it’s too late?

 Adrian Wooldridge is the Economist’s political editor and author of the Bagehot column.
 He has previously been the Economist’s management editor, and author of the Schumpeter column and Washington bureau chief and author of the Lexington column.
 He has written or co-written eleven books.
-He was educated at Balliol College, Oxford and All Souls College, where he held a prize fellowship and gained a D.Phil in history.

 |0:05||Intro by Steffi Czerny|